|

 Bridgeton is also home to the Cohanzik Zoo and Sunset Lake Amphitheatre, which offers children's and family productions.
 Throughout the year, Bridgeton offers a number of special events such as concerts and celebrations.

-Individuals and families can tour Bridgeton for free, using a self-guided pamphlet.
-An audio tour is available for a small fee.
-Groups of any age (at least 25 people) can take a Guided Tour which includes several of the above sites.
+Groups: Groups of any age (at least 25 people) can take a Guided Tour which includes several of the above sites.
 Cost is $6.50 per person for up to 35 people, and $5.50 for 35 - 50.
-Lunch can be taken at one of several fine restaurants or picnic sites.
+Call to confirm rates.